Arsenikki/kuberseni-gitops/README.md

 ## :open_file_folder:&nbsp; Repository structure

-The Git repository contains the following directories under `cluster` and are ordered below by how Flux will apply them.
+- **bootstrapping** directory contains Ansible playbooks and roles.
+It's used to spin up VMs inside proxmox, configure those VMs, and lastly bootstrap the k3s Kubernetes cluster.
+- **cluster** directory contains Kubernetes application workloads with following sub-dirs:
   - **flux** directory is the entrypoint to Flux
   - **core** directory (depends on **flux**) are important infrastructure applications (grouped by namespace).
 Flux is configured to not prune these resources automatically.
   - **apps** directory (depends on **core**) is where common applications (grouped by namespace) are placed.
 Flux will prune resources here if they are not tracked by Git anymore

 ---